Jim Brown: Acting career

+Brown appeared in many movies and was at times described as a black Superman or a black John Wayne.
+While not considered a gifted actor, he helped to expand the range of roles available to black actors.

 Early films

 Brown began his acting career before the 1964 season, playing a buffalo soldier in a Western action film called Rio Conchos.
 The film premiered at Cleveland's Hippodrome theater on October 23, with Brown and many of his teammates in attendance.
 The reaction was lukewarm.
 Brown, one reviewer said, was a serviceable actor, but the movie's overcooked plotting and implausibility amounted to "a vigorous melodrama for the unsqueamish."